-16 credits must be selected from the available electives.
-Students that select French for Sciences and Technology 3 must also select French for Sciences and Technology 4 and similarly for Mandarin for Sciences and Technology.
+32 credits must be selected from the available electives.
 A minimum of 140 credits is required to obtain the qualification.

 ASSESSMENT PLAN

 The class mark shall be made up of a number assessments, of specific weightings.
 There is an examination for most subjects at the end of the semester.
 The final mark is a weighted average of the class mark and examination mark and students must achieve a minimum of 50% in the final result, together with sub minimums on various mark components.